Philip N. Hablutzel

 During the fall of 1992, Professor Hablutzel taught in England as part of the London Law Consortium.
 He was a Senior Fulbright Professor at the University of Mainz, Germany, for the spring and summer of 1993.
 He has taught shorter courses in Buenos Aires, Madrid, Augsburg, Beijing, Shanghai, Shenzhen and Bangkok.
 Since 2004, he has been a public member of the Business Conduct Committee of the Chicago Board Options Exchange.
 This committee serves as the disciplinary body for the three exchanges of the CBOE: options, futures, and high-speed trading.

 For over 35 years, Professor Hablutzel has been the Faculty Sponsor for Chicago-Kent's Annual Conference on Not-For-Profit Organizations.
-The 37th Annual Conference was held in June 2018, and the 38th will be held on June 13, 2019.
+The 38th Annual Conference was held on June 13, 2019 and the 39th is planned for June, 2020.

 Search Professor Hablutzel's publications on works.bepress.com.